-At the new location of Black Tooth Brewing Co. a cowboy riding saddle broncs adorn the SaddleBronc Brown cans, giving a nod to an Old West that lives on despite craft beer, underground music and a burgeoning scene of North Face clad millennials in town.
+And after your hike?
+Stop by Black Tooth Brewing Co., one of five craft breweries in town.
+Here, saddle broncs and mules adorn the cans, a nod to an Old West that lives on despite craft beer, underground music and a burgeoning scene of North Face-clad millennials in town.
+That’s the charm of Cheyenne.
+It’s a vibrant, modern town but it holds its roots close.

 For more information: